jtlap/nt2/doc/source/extension/custom_function.rst

   } }

-Here, we provide a simple, straightforward implementation of the Fibonnacci serie (I will urge our numerician readers to not burn us right now, this is just an example).
-As said earlier, ``call`` follow the |result_of|_.
+Here, we provide a simple, straightforward implementation of the Fibonnacci sequence (I will urge our mathematician readers to not burn us right now, this is just an example).
+As said earlier, ``call`` follows the |result_of|_.
 To help users, we provide various macros to generate the boilerplate code for the main `operator()` required.

 Restricting function domain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At this point, one is able to call ``fibonnacci`` over arguments of any types, including non-sensical thing like ``fibonnacci(4.734f)``.
-The nest step in defining a |nt2| functon is to restrict its domain so that incorrect calls are caught early and produce an error thanks to :term:`SFINAE`.
+At this point, one is able to call ``fibonacci`` over arguments of any types, including non-nonsensical things like ``fibonacci(4.734f)``.
+The nest step in defining a |nt2| function is to restrict its domain so that incorrect calls are caught early and produce an error thanks to :term:`SFINAE`.
 To do so, we have to specialize :ref:`functor_validate` for our functor and type set.